“Life is really confusing.”

 or write me hello@drmichellealvarez.com

-TALKyoga works great with existential psychology, IFS, CBT, and all the other therapeutic approaches in my toolbox.
-It is especially powerful when we combine it with The Mandala of Happiness, a.k.a.
-The Mandala of Santosha©, a psych quiz I created that will reveal to you exactly what’s keeping you unhappy, and show what we need to do to change that.
+A few years ago I came up with The Mandala of Happiness, a.k.a.
+The Mandala of Santosha©.
+It’s a psych quiz that uncovers exactly what’s keeping you unhappy, and shows us what we need to do to change that.
 It’ll make you think, and may communicate some things you’ve known all along, on a subconscious level.
 If we decide to work together, it will even help show us the progress that we’re making in therapy, in a very obvious and visual way.